Make Yourself at Home

 Introduced by Dudley Savage

-Singing led by the Parish Church Choir with the choirs of Kelly College.
-Tavistock School and St. Rumon's Church School
+Singing led by the Parish Church Choir with the choirs of Kelly College, Tavistock School and St. Rumon's Church School

 Hymns: (A. and M. Standard)

-Ye holy angels bright (DarwaU's 148th)
+Ye holy angels bright (Darwall's 148th)

-We sing the praise of him who died (Bow
+We sing the praise of him who died (Bow Brickhill)

 Let all mortal flesh (Picardy)

-Lord of the Dance (Stfdnei; Carter)
+Lord of the Dance (Sydney Carter)

-Through all the changing scenes of life
+Through all the changing scenes of life (Wiltshire)

-There Is a green hill (Horsley)
+There is a green hill (Horsley)

-When I survey the wondrous Croat
+When I survey the wondrous Cross (Rockingham)

 Through French eyes